spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/products/products-reference-information.md

 ---

-This topic describes the attributes that you see and enter on different product pages.
+This document describes the attributes that you see and enter on different product pages.

 ---